VTimofeenko/overlay-maintain-tools/README.md

 # Description

+Provides certain tools to be run on the overlay directory.
+See individual commands help for details.

 This is a small collection of tools to help automate some tasks related to Gentoo overlay maintenance.

 It can: